• Send Us a Message

 The rise of automated weather stations, which are both affordable and easy to set up, has led to an influx of meteorological data from members of the public.
 To achieve the most scientifically accurate readings from your new equipment sensor siting and accepting the limitation of your equipment, whatever brand or model, is key.
 All automatic weather stations have a specification list which will show an estimated degree of accuracy for each sensor.
 It is often possible to increase the accuracy of values of some parameters by calibrating certain sensors.

 Remember, just because you can display or measure a value of to two decimal places (e.g. rainfall), does not mean that it is accurate to that degree.
-The topic of limitations has been covered in a RMets event 'Amateur Weather Observations - Opportunities and Challenges'.

 Comparing Data